zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_generate.md

 ```
       --gitPath string            Relative path to the chart in the git repository
   -h, --help                      help for generate
+      --kube-version string       Override the default helm template KubeVersion when performing a package chart template
       --output-directory string   Output directory for the generated zarf.yaml (default "./")
       --url string                URL to the source git repository
       --version string            The Version of the chart to use